Unfriendly countries list: Under Presidential Decree No. 95 and Government Order No. 430

-On 24 July 2022, Russia added the Bahamas and the British Crown Dependencies of Guernsey and the Isle of Man to the list.
+On 23 July 2022, the Russian government issued order No. 2018, adding the Bahamas and the British Crown Dependencies of Guernsey and the Isle of Man to the list.

-On 30 October 2022, Russia added 11 British Overseas Territories to the list.
+On 29 October 2022, the Russian government issued order No. 3216, adding all remaining British Overseas Territories not already on the list.
 The Russian Cabinet's website said, "Eleven more British Overseas Territories have been added to the list that supported the sanctions imposed by the UK on Russia.
 These are: Bermuda, British Antarctic Territory, British Indian Ocean Territory, Cayman Islands, Falkland Islands, Montserrat, Pitcairn Islands, St. Helena, Ascension and Tristan da Cunha Islands, South Georgia and the South Sandwich Islands, Akrotiri and Dhekelia, Turks and Caicos Islands."
-Along with three already designated territories—the island of Anguilla, the British Virgin Islands and Gibraltar—this amounted to all 14 British Overseas Territories being included on the list.

-Hungary was added to the list in March 2023 and Norway in August 2023.